JanTheHun/yabamo-core/README.md

 There is a timeout for the delayed responses, you can set it in the config with ```debugTimeout``` (in milliseconds) or it will default to 30 seconds.

 ## Basic debug mode example
+Let's say you have a config like this:

 ```
 {